 Everywhere you look nowadays, the digital revolution is overtaking old communications technologies.
-While social media and smartphone apps get all the press and buzz, core technologies that many businesses have long forgotten about are being replaced as well.
+While social media and smartphone apps get all the press and buzz, core technologies that many businesses have long forgotten about are also being replaced.

 Traditional PBX systems, which for years have been the backbone of business communications architecture, are being challenged by newer virtual PBX cloud phone systems.